dhdaines/playa/docs/data.md

 - marked content sections (as these cannot be created without actually parsing the content streams)

+Note that the CLI doesn't exactly break things down along those lines.
+In particular, the default metadata output doesn't include outlines, logical structure trees, or annotations.
+In general, if you have performance concerns you are always better off using the lazy API, then calling `asobj` on specific objects as needed, as extracting all the metadata (not even the content) may be fairly slow.

 ## Data and Metadata Objects